-In Step II, we generate two-mode squeezing - and hence entanglement - between pairs of mechanical modes.
+In Step II, we generate two-mode squeezing operations between pairs of mechanical modes.
+Under the Gaussian dynamics considered here, these operations create entanglement between the coupled modes.
 Specifically, we couple the upper mechanical modes $b_{n}$ and $b_{n+1}$ for odd $n$, and the lower mechanical modes $b_{N+n}$ and $b_{N+n+1}$ for even $n$ ($n \in [1, N]$).
 Although these mechanical modes are not directly coupled, each pair is simultaneously linked to a common cavity mode $a_n$ via radiation-pressure interactions.
-The associated Hamiltonian has the form~\cite{TianPRL2013}:
+For the upper mechanical modes, the associated Hamiltonian takes the form~\cite{TianPRL2013}:

 which describes a red-detuned drive coupling $b_n$ to $a_n$ and a blue-detuned drive coupling $b_{n+1}$ to $a_n$, as illustrated in Fig.~\ref{fig2}(a).
 Here, the coupling strengths are parametrized as $g_1 = g_0 \cosh(r)$ and $g_2 = - g_0 \sinh(r)$, with $g_0$ the effective coupling rate and $r$ the two-mode squeezing parameter for this protocol.
 Details of the operator evolution under Eq.~\eqref{eq:step2_op} are provided in Appendix~\ref{appendix:a}.
-Applying this Hamiltonian for a duration $\pi/g_0$ decouples the mechanical quadratures from the cavity quadratures.
-At the end of Step II at time $\tau_2 = \tau_1 + \pi/g_0$, the quadratures become
+Applying this Hamiltonian for a duration $\pi/g_0$, the mechanical and cavity modes become completely decoupled at the end of the evolution.
+At the time $\tau_2 = \tau_1 + \pi/g_0$, the quadratures become

-As derived in Appendix~\ref{appendix:a}, this operation generates two-mode squeezing directly between the mechanical modes $b_n$ and $b_{n+1}$, establishing entanglement between previously uncoupled modes.
+As shown in Appendix~\ref{appendix:a}, this operation generates two-mode squeezing directly between the mechanical modes $b_n$ and $b_{n+1}$, thereby establishing entanglement between previously uncoupled modes.